A new mom’s worst fear is not being able to produce enough milk. So, suffering from an overactive letdown is probably the last thing you expected.

 As a new mom, an overactive letdown, or forceful letdown, was the bane of my existence.
 Between the constant messes, my baby’s gas, and public leaking humiliations, it was a nightmare.

-This post contains affiliate links.
+This post may contain affiliate links.
 If you make a purchase from one of the links I will make a small commission at no charge to you.
-I only recommend what I trust.
+Blunders in Babyland does not diagnose, treat, or give out any professional advice for any medical conditions.

 Or a lot.

-While the most common reason for an overactive letdown is an oversupply, you should know that this isn’t always the case.
-Your baby’s sucking pattern or the anatomy of your nipple can be the culprit.
+Remember that even though the most common reason for an overactive letdown is an oversupply, this isn’t always the case.
+Your baby’s sucking pattern (tongue tied babies have difficulty latching) or the anatomy of your nipple can be the culprit.
 For example, even after my new mommy engorgement eased, my let-down was still fairly fast-paced.
 My daughter has simply learned how to keep up.

 Signs of an Overactive Letdown